|

 power than the T200-2’s favoured by TK5EP ... but for practical reasons

-started with a 30m version to prove the concept.
+a 30m version to prove the concept.

 The tin roof of my

-a woodshed extension to
+tin roof woodshed to

 The antenna elements are

-wires attached to
+wires, attached to

 fibreglass roach poles